-Mailchimp Pro's Compliance Insights offers valuable data about how ISPs view your email campaigns.
+Compliance Insights offers valuable data about how ISPs view your email campaigns.
 We'll display two values: a current account reputation scale and a historical, aggregate view of specific reputation factors.

 If you've been under compliance review before, you'll be able to track your reputation's progress.
 Or, if you send to new contacts or work for a new client, you can track how each campaign send affects your account and catch a potential compliance issue before your account reputation falls below a safe level.

-Your status is based on factors like how many opens, clicks, bounces, and abuse complaints your list has received.
+Your status is based on factors like how many opens, clicks, bounces, and abuse complaints your audience has received.
 We already track these factors in each of your email campaign reports, but Compliance Insights presents this data at a glance, and in relation to other users' reputations.

 Access Your Status